jhen0409/react-native-debugger/README.md

 ![React Native Debugger](https://cloud.githubusercontent.com/assets/3001525/15636231/9e47d322-262a-11e6-8326-9a05fc73adec.png)

-## Usage
+## Installation

-The prebuilt binaries can be found on the [releases](https://github.com/jhen0409/react-native-debugger/releases) page, currently only for OS X.
+The prebuilt binaries can be found on the [releases](https://github.com/jhen0409/react-native-debugger/releases) page, currently only for macOS.

 You can use [Homebrew Cask](http://caskroom.io) to install: